rails/pjax_rails/README.md

 //=require jquery.pjax
 ```

-In previous versions of `pjax_rails`, most links would automatically use PJAX.
-However, this was found to be too inflexible; instead, the types of links you
-want to exhibit PJAX should be explicitly enabled:
+Then choose all the types of links you want to exhibit PJAX:

 ```js
 // app/assets/javascripts/application.js